Shananigans21/react-side-effects-vite/README.md

 ## Overview
 This lab demonstrates how to handle **side effects** in React using the `useEffect` hook.
 The app fetches and displays a random **programming joke** when the page loads and allows users to fetch a new joke with a button click.

+#Features
+Fetches a random programming joke when the app loads Displays a loading message while fetching
+Lets users fetch a new joke by clicking a button Handles API errors gracefully

 ## Setup

 Run `npm install` to install dependencies.